fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-> NOTE: The `ConfigurationWebURL` and `URL` values in the "custom MDM setup enrollment profile" are automatically populated.
+> NOTE: The `ConfigurationWebURL` and `URL` values in the custom MDM setup enrollment profile are automatically populated.
 Attempting to populate them with custom values may generate server response errors.

 ### Get custom MDM setup enrollment profile